usableprivacy/upribox/docs/source/modules/django.rst

 - set_vpn_connection

-  - Sets a new VPN connection by writing to the fact *vpn*
+  - Sets a custom port and protocol for the upribox OpenVPN server by writing to the fact *vpn*

 - set_wlan_channel